monsonite/74HCxx-SPI-Controller_Peripheral/README.md

 The bidirectional transfer is performed using a pair of shift registers, and parallel to serial conversion is often done at the same time.
 The output shift register on the master, can be a 74xx165 parallel in, serial out (PISO) register.
 The input register on the peripheral can be a 74xx595, a latching serial in, parallel out register.
 If a true full duplex, bidirectional exchange of data is required, then either an input and output register will be needed at both ends, or a single bidirectional register, like the tristate bus 74xx299 can be used.

-SPI is often used for sensors, GPIO expanders and serial memory devices.
+SPI is often used for sensors, GPIO expanders, ADCs, DACs and serial memory devices.
 It is characterised by only requiring 4 signals:

-/CE An active low chip enable signal, to select the peripheral device.
-Multiple peripherals will each need their own enable signal /CE0,  /CE1, /CE2 etc.
+/CS An active low chip enable signal, to select the peripheral device.
+Multiple peripherals will each need their own enable signal /CS0,  /CS1, /CS2 etc.

 MOSI -  the serial output from the controller to the input of the peripheral